Abishethvarman/100-days-of-code/README.md

 Day 1 : Initiated a portfolio website in React
 Day 2 : No code today
 Day 3 : No code today
 Day 4 : Set up the about page
+Day 5 : Set up the footer